wheeldogg/jekyll-nuritas-presentation/_site/0000/01/01/welcome.md

 <small>

-- **1. Career history:**
+- 1.Career history:
- - Previous work experience and projects relevant to Nuritas. <!-- .element: class="fragment" -->
+ - Previous college, work and projects relevant to Nuritas.

-- **2. Position profile:**
+- 2.Position profile: <!-- .element: class="fragment" -->
- - How I believe my experience and background will be a good fit for the team. <!-- .element: class="fragment" -->
+ - How I believe my experience and background is a good fit.
- - Data analytics tools and key competencies. <!-- .element: class="fragment" -->
+ - Data analytics tools and key competencies.
-- **3. Ideas:**
+- 3.Ideas: <!-- .element: class="fragment" -->

- - Concepts and ideas that may be of interest and previous experience implementing ideas <!-- .element: class="fragment" -->
+ - Ideas that may be of interest to the team and examples of incorporating new technologies and processes in previous roles

 </small>